KarmaYama/cleansh/cleansh/COMMANDS.md

   * **`--rules default`**: This is the default behavior if `--rules` isn't specified.
 It loads all non-opt-in rules from the default configuration and any custom rules you've loaded with `--config`.
 Opt-in rules are *not* active unless explicitly enabled with `--enable-rules`.
   * **`--rules strict`**: This configuration activates *all* rules, including those marked as `opt_in` in your default or custom configurations.
 Use this when you need the most comprehensive redaction, even if it might lead to more false positives.

-**Scenario:** You're performing a deep security audit and want `cleansh` to be as aggressive as possible in finding potential secrets, including generic hex strings that might be secret keys.
+**Scenario:** You're performing a deep security audit and want `CleanSH` to be as aggressive as possible in finding potential secrets, including generic hex strings that might be secret keys.

 ```powershell
 "My secret token is ABCDEF1234567890abcdef1234567890 and my email is test@example.com." | cleansh --enable-rules generic_token --disable-rules email